Exceen/Followings/README.md

 Followings
 ==========

-with this script you can see who (un)followed you on Twitter
+with this script you can see who (un)followed you and your friends on Twitter it is also possible to list all followers of you and your friends

+usage: followings.py [-h] [-f] [username]

 Before you can use this script you have to create a new Twitter-Application on https://dev.twitter.com/apps/new.
 Create your Access-Keys and replace the 4 keys in the script with the ones from your Twitter-Application.